-In addition to filling out the University graduation application, students must submit additional documentation to Student Services including, but not limited to, Certification of Master's Without Thesis and Approved Program forms.
-All submissions are received electronically through the Intent to Graduate webform.
+In addition to filling out the University graduation application, students graduating in the summer term must submit additional documentation to Student Services including, but not limited to, Certification of Master's Without Thesis and Approved Program forms.
+Student Services fills out the additional paperwork for students graduating in the spring and fall semesters.
+If you have any questions about additional documentation for graduation, please visit ischooladvisors@umd.edu.